 NSAIDs, particularly piroxicam, have been quite effective at managing bladder cancer and increasing life expectancy.
 Some dogs will go into remission with NSAID therapy.
 In some cases, NSAIDs are used alone, but more often they are used in conjunction with one or more of the other treatment options.

 In general, bladder cancer is highly aggressive and has a poor prognosis.
 The survival rate for dogs with bladder cancer will vary depending on the stage of the disease at diagnosis.
-In general, dogs without treatment will succumb to the disease in a matter of weeks to months, depending on the stage at the time of diagnosis.
-Dogs with NSAID treatment or multimodal treatment may survive up to a year or longer.
+In general, dogs without treatment will succumb to the disease in a matter of weeks to months, depending on the stage.
+Dogs with NSAID treatment in conjunction with multimodal treatment may survive up to a year or longer.

 How to Prevent Bladder Cancer